-Laparoscopic Treatment of Endometriosis
+Laparoscopic Excision of Endometriosis

 Endometriosis is a condition that causes pelvic pain, painful periods, and infertility.
 Endometriosis is caused by the cells of the inside of the uterus migrating to a different location.
 The cells on the inside of the uterus, called endometrial cells, are normally built up and shed as a period each month.
 In some women these cells are misplaced on the inside lining of the abdomen.
 Since this is not their usual location, the body sees these as “foreign” cells; a reaction much like an infection then occurs with inflammation and scarring.
 This reaction is what causes the pain with endometriosis.
 Pain of endometriosis often worsens gradually because the misplaced endometrial cells bleed each month at the same time as a period.
 The cyclic bleeding causes more inflammation each month, which gradually leads to more scarring and pain.